 tagline_nfm (1)-1

-FUNCTIONAL MEDICINE LABS CAN HELP IDENTIFY THE CAUSE OF YOUR CONDITION
+FUNCTIONAL MEDICINE LABS CAN HELP IDENTIFY THE CAUSE OF YOUR HEALTH CONCERNS

-As a naturopathic doctor with training in primary care practice, I understand the value in ordering certain labs that can help identify the foundational cause(s) of your health condition(s).
+As a naturopathic doctor with training in functional medicine, I understand the value in ordering certain labs that can help identify the foundational cause(s) of your health condition(s).
 These labs may include:

 • Adrenal stress index